AyozeJesus/template-node/README.md

 ## Run the API

-To run the MeeMee API, follow these steps:
+To run the API, follow these steps:

 1. Install Dependencies: Open a terminal in the root of your project and run the following command to install dependencies: